 All these little fried padrón peppers from northwest Spain need is a quick fry and a sprinkle of coarse salt to become a delicious tapa everyone will love.
 For the most part, green padron peppers are mild, but depending on where they are grown you can come across a spicy one.
 They are a specialty of Spain so if you have trouble finding them you can substitute Japanese shishito peppers.

 04 of 12

-Instead of coating the florets with a thick batter, this recipes calls for simply dipping steamed cauliflower in beaten egg and lightly dusting with flour, making for a light, tender, and crispy tapa.
+Instead of coating the florets with a thick batter, this recipe calls for simply dipping steamed cauliflower in beaten egg and lightly dusting with flour, making for a light, tender, and crispy tapa.
 The cauliflower pieces are quickly pan-fried until brown on all sides.
-Serve with creamy, garlicky alioli sauce, or another Spanish sauce for dipping.Continue to 5 of 12 below.
+Serve this Spanish fried cauliflower with creamy, garlicky alioli sauce, or another Spanish sauce for dipping.Continue to 5 of 12 below.

 05 of 12

-Always a favorite and one of the most popular tapas in Spain, patatas bravas may have several variations but are always spicy (hence the "bravas," or "fierce.")
+Always a favorite and one of the most popular tapas in Spain, patatas bravas, may have several variations but are always spicy (hence the "bravas," or "fierce.")
 Little wedges of potatoes are fried until crispy and then served warm covered with sauce made of tomato, paprika, Tabasco, and garlic.
-Serve with small forks or toothpicks.
+Serve these Spanish "fierce" potatoes with small forks or toothpicks.

 06 of 12

-This is a garlic-lover's tapa—fried, warm chunks of potatoes are smothered with alioli sauce, a garlic mayonnaise.
-Traditional Spanish alioli includes only olive oil and garlic which gets its thickness from intense emulsifying so this recipe includes egg yolks to speed up the process.
+This is a garlic lover's tapa—fried, warm chunks of potatoes are smothered with alioli sauce, a garlic mayonnaise.
+Traditional Spanish alioli includes only olive oil and garlic which gets its thickness from intense emulsifying so this alioli potatoes recipe includes egg yolks to speed up the process.

 You can serve patatas alioli with patatas bravas as the "bravas" and alioli sauces will compliment each other.